H2K804/dual-gan-medical-image-segmentation/README.md

 ## Introduction

-We use the DualGAN architecture proposed in [the paper](https://arxiv.org/pdf/1709.01872.pdf) to perform unsupervised image segmentation on Brain tumor scans.
+We use the DualGAN architecture as proposed in [the paper](https://arxiv.org/pdf/1709.01872.pdf) to perform unsupervised image segmentation on Brain tumor scans.

-# architecture of DualGAN
+# Architecture of DualGAN

 ![architecture](https://github.com/duxingren14/DualGAN/blob/master/0.png)

 ## Dataset

-The dataset used is available [here](https://figshare.com/articles/brain_tumor_dataset/1512427) collected by the authors of the [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4598126/)
+The dataset used is available [here](https://figshare.com/articles/brain_tumor_dataset/1512427) collected by the authors of this [paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4598126/)

 ## Prerequisites